testing-library/user-event/README.md

 ### `upload(element, file, [{ clickInit, changeInit }], [options])`

 Uploads file to an `<input>`.
-For uploading multiple files use `<input>` with `multiple` attribute and the second `upload` argument must be array then.
-Also it's possible to initialize click or change event with using third argument.
+For uploading multiple files use `<input>` with the `multiple` attribute and the second `upload` argument as an array.
+It's also possible to initialize a click or change event using a third argument.

 If `options.applyAccept` is set to `true` and there is an `accept` attribute on the element, files that don't match will be discarded.